Comadreja/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 };
 ```

-The foremost limitation to JavaScript is that **access to object properties cannot be restricted** (i.e., there are no private properties.)
+The foremost limitation to JavaScript is that **access to object properties cannot be restricted** (i.e., there are no private properties).
 Because of this, there is nothing to prevent us from directly modifying the position.

 ```js
 enemy.position.x = 100; // perfectly valid.
 ```

 At most, we could warn the user against code that handles certain properties.
-A widespread practice in JavaScript is to add an underscore `_` to attributes we want to consider to be **private:**
+A widespread practice in JavaScript is to add an underscore `_` to attributes we want to consider to be **private**:

 ```js
 var enemy = {